catseye/Robin/doc/Design_Decisions.markdown

 Again, `Pid !
 Msg` where `Msg` is anything is very simple, but again, it is very low-level.
 It is useful to have metadata about the message, like which process sent it, and when.
 But I need to think about this more.

+#### Should symbols be atomic?

+Decision: Currently, yes.
+Chance of changing: High.

+In the Lisp tradition, symbols are "atomic" -- you can't take them apart, you can't (always) create new ones at runtime, they have no intrinsic order, and so forth.
+Beyond a certain conceptual cleanliness, this has the advantage that each symbol can be associated with, and after a compilation process, can be replaced by, a small integer of fixed size.
+This is good for efficiency, but efficiency is not what we're going for here.
+Later languages in the Lisp tradition introduced things like `gensym` to create new symbols, and a separate string type and operations like `symbol->string` and `string->symbol`.

+Being able to create new symbols during runtime is very useful in program transformation, and for our purposes, should outweigh any efficiency gains from having a fixed set of atomic symbols.

+Also, if two nodes of a distributed Robin system are exchanging terms produced by software the other knows-not-what, they *must* be prepared to see symbols that they don't already know.

+In Robin, we can regard having a fixed, static set of symbols in use in a program as a *luxury*; if a static analysis reveals that you can "afford" it, (i.e. that you're not creating new ones at runtime and so forth,) a compiler can replace the symbols with small integers for efficiency in your case.

+### Should symbols and strings be different types?

+Decision: Currently, yes.
+Chance of changing: High.

+Given Scheme's approach to the above (`symbol->string` and `string->symbol`), let's ask ourselves: what's *really* the difference between the two types?
+In an essentially purely functional language like Robin, both symbols and strings are immutable.
+In implementations where strings are "intern'ed", this is not so different from inserting symbols in a symbol table.
+And, in a language like Robin where equality and identity are identical, `(equal? "foo" "foo")` should evaluate to true whether the two strings are two copies of the same text, or two pointers to the same single text.

+This all points to the idea that symbols and strings should be unified; or rather, that there should be no symbols, only strings.
+A traditional symbol literal, then, should be one syntax for specifying a string; and on the other hand, you ought to be able to say things like

+    (''let'' (('X'a'X' 1)) (''+'' 1 a))

+with impunity.